What is AI Bias in Image Generation?

 Negative Prompt: (((skin))) (((cleavage))) (((beard)))

 Finally, we’re inching closer to our envisioned output.
 Yet, the journey underscores the complexities of crafting a universally applicable workflow.
-The need to specify age, race, gender, and employ negative prompts to counteract biases makes the process intricate.
+The need to specify age, race, and gender and employ negative prompts to counteract biases makes the process intricate.
 This highlights the challenges in creating a one-size-fits-all

 solution, especially when aiming for personalized and unbiased results.